mkdrake37/seams/_topics/w0/d2/organizing_outer.md

 Another concerns how those results were achieved: *replicability*, *verifiability*, *validity*, *credibility*, *etc*.

 When there is a large software component to some research work, much like when there is a large empirical component either in laboratory experiment or field observation, *organization* can contribute to those aspects.
-For particularly complex phenomena, a *lack* of organization can thwart any attempts at research.
+For particularly complex phenomena, a *lack* of organization can thwart even getting results, let alone providing solid provenance for those results.

 In the [classroom session](organizing-outer/session/) and [extended exercise](organizing-outer/practice/), we will try connect to how you can organize your **workspace** and **tools** in a way that improves your [project work](organizing-outer/project/) towards satisfying those concerns.